Highgrove and the Cotswolds

 - Meals - as per the itinerary

-We continue to our comfortable hotel in the Cotswolds.
+We continue to our accommodation at the De Vere Cotswold Water Park Hotel.
 All rooms have private facilities.
 Dinner is served in the evening.

 Meals include: Dinner

 This morning, following breakfast, we visit the gardens of Hidcote Manor, near Chipping Campden.
 Although among the best known gardens in Britain, Hidcote Manor still has the power to startle.
 It was begun before World War I by an American, Major Lawrence Johnston, who devised a type of garden that many think of as quintessentially English.
 It is a garden built up of separate rooms, each connected to the rest but often with blazing contrasts, laid out in a disciplined setting.
 Everywhere something enticing is glimpsed through an opening, across a pool or framed by a gate.

 This afternoon we continue to Kiftsgate Court, which offers an admirable selection of plants and flowers, not least of which is the well-known rambling rose R. filipes ‘Kiftsgate’.
 The house, in a splendid setting with views to the Vale of Evesham, is surrounded by a series of enclosed gardens, whose formality is blurred by generous planting.